 She looks back on a ten-year career in international journalism and communications, during which she covered global affairs, most notably EU politics and business and the aftermath of September 11th, working as a producer and writer for CNN-International based in Atlanta and London.

 She served on the management team of the European Policy Centre in Brussels, where she was the Deputy Editor of its public policy journal, Challenge Europe and the think tank’s Communications Director, before joining Roland Berger Strategy Consultants as Senior Journalist and consultant in 2005.
 There, she worked on public policy issues (demographic change, urban competitiveness, green energy) and advised both the consultancy’s Chinese and French offices on branding and communication strategies.
 In 2009 she served in the second Bloomberg mayoral administration, where she implemented an online program for New York City's 1.8 million limited-English-proficiency migrants to access essential public services.

 For nearly thirty years, Ophelia Dahl has worked as an advocate for the health and rights of the poor.
 In 1983, aged 18, she volunteered for an ophthalmic organization in Haiti’s Central Plateau.
 It was in Haiti that she met Paul Farmer, and since then they have worked to bring health care to the destitute sick, beginning in the former squatter settlement of Cange.
 The principle that motivated Ms. Dahl and her colleagues was simple: everyone, whether poor or affluent, deserves to benefit from the same high standard of medical care.

 Partners In Health (PIH), a non-profit organization based in Boston, Massachusetts and dedicated to addressing health inequities and social injustice, was formally founded in 1987.
 Ms. Dahl, a co-founder and trustee of PIH, currently serves as its Executive Director.
 She has also served as chair of PIH’s board since 2000.
 Expanding on the work started in Haiti, Ms. Dahl has traveled to and supported the establishment of major PIH projects in Peru, Mexico, Guatemala, Russia, the urban United States, Rwanda, Lesotho, Malawi and most recently in Sierra Leone and Liberia.
-Today, PIH operates over 60 hospitals and health centers in these countries with a staff of 128 in Boston and more than 12,000 colleagues worldwide.
+Today, PIH operates over 60 hospitals and health centers in these countries with a staff of 128 in Boston and more than 14,000 colleagues worldwide.